rossprogram/rossprogram.github.io/students/faq.md

 The building is air-conditioned.
 Each participant has a single bed, desk and chair, and some closet space, and is provided two sheets, a pillowcase, and a blanket.
-Students provide their own towels and washcloths, clothes hangers, shampoo, soap and other personal items.
-The dorm does not provide pillows.
+Students provide their own towels and washcloths, pillows, clothes hangers, shampoo, soap and other personal items.
+Since towels and pillows are bulky to carry, staff members will take students to stores where those items can be purchased at fairly low costs.
-You may bring a pillow, or purchase one at a nearby store.

 #### Is there a curfew?